tomsWebConsulting/twcsl/v7.1/Page Sections Slide Toggle/README.md

 * Add a section after the previous section and add whatever blocks you want to the section.
 This will be the content that gets toggled (hidden/shown).

-* You can repeat the previous two section pattern for as many toggle sections as you want.
+* You can repeat the previous two (or more when using the data-section-count attribute) section pattern for as many toggle sections as you want.

 ## x-twc-psst-close tag